lneuhaus/pysine/README.md

 or

 ```
-cd DESIRED_SOUCE_CODE_DIRECTORY
+cd DESIRED_SOURCE_CODE_DIRECTORY
 git clone https://www.github.com/lneuhaus/pysine
+cd pysine
-python setup.py develop
+python setup.py install
 ```

 ## Quick start / usage example:

 From the command line:
 ```
-python -m pysine frequency duration
+python -m pysine 440.0 3
 ```
-A sine sound with the desired properties should be heard.
+The sound of a 880-Hz sine wave should be heard for a duration of 3 seconds.

 Within a python code block:
 ```